Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Similarly, John, who manages a duplex he inherited, also functions as a sole proprietor rental property owner.
 His rental income and expenses flow directly to his personal finances.

-Benefits of sole proprietorship
+Key benefits of a sole proprietorship

 Ease of setup and control